six:eight UCC was a new church in the Hampden neighborhood of Baltimore. We have discontinued meeting.

 The name six:eight comes from the Bible verse Micah 6:8, and gives us our three core values – “Do Justice, Love Kindness, Walk Humbly with God.”

 Spirituality is at the heart of what it means to us to be a church.
-Our music is a mix of bluegrass, Americana, and modern and traditional hymns, with many of them originals or new arrangements.
+Our music was a mix of bluegrass, Americana, and modern and traditional hymns, with many of them originals or new arrangements.
 Worship is centered in story – the story of God’s love for us in the Bible, and our own stories, and how the two are in conversation with each other.
 God calls us to both prayer and action.
 Church helps us connect to both and to support each other as we do.

 Want to know more?
 Get in touch with Pastor Amy: firstname.lastname@example.org.